WZLX: History

 From 1991 to 2007, the station had its studios on the 24th floor of the Prudential Tower in downtown Boston, the location of its transmitter.
 On March 3, 2007, the station moved crosstown to the facility where sister stations WODS and WBCN were clustered in the CBS studios in Brighton.
 The antenna is still atop the Prudential Tower.

 In the spring of 2007, WZLX became the very first FM station in the country to broadcast programming in full digital 5.1 stereo surround sound.
 This flagship effort coincides with the recent move of the industry to implement the HD Radio format.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (which locally owned WEEI, WEEI-FM, WKAF, WRKO and WAAF).
 On October 10, CBS Radio announced that as part of the process of obtaining regulatory approval of the merger, WZLX would be one of sixteen stations that would be divested by Entercom, along with sister stations WBZ and WBZ-FM, as well as WRKO and WKAF (WBMX, WODS, WEEI AM and FM, and WAAF would be retained by Entercom, while WBZ-FM was traded to Beasley Broadcast Group in exchange for WMJX).
 On November 1, iHeartMedia announced that they would acquire WZLX, WBZ (AM), WRKO, and WKAF.
 To meet ownership limits set by the FCC, iHeart placed WKOX into the Ocean Stations Trust in preparation for a sale to a permanent buyer.
 The merger was approved on November 9, 2017, and was consummated on November 17. iHeart then began operating WZLX, WBZ, and WKAF under a local marketing agreement.
 The sale of WZLX, WRKO, WKAF, and WBZ to iHeart was completed on December 19, 2017.

 Programming/personalities

-As of May 2025, WZLX's daily on-air lineup features Carter Alan in middays, Kenny Young in afternoon drive, and Jameson in evenings.
-Morning drive is helmed by longtime disc jockey Chuck Nowlin, alongside former WAAF and WEEI personality Danielle Murr, and WZLX program director Chris Tyler.
-Weekends include Doug Palmieri and Scarpetti, both best known for hosting afternoon drive on WHJY in Providence, RI.